Canon 70D vs SX730

 Review summary: Canon 70D vs SX730

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon SX730?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 70D: